shsmith/IACCF/CONTENTS.md

 * **`Concept-SelectiveAttentionSystemSAS.md`**
     Introduces the Selective Attention System (SAS) as a future extension to IACCF v3.4, designed to manage cognitive load by intelligently triaging public inputs.

+* **`Whitepaper-RealityDistortion.md`**
+    Explores the balance between positive thinking, reality testing, and institutional design through historical and contemporary case studies—featuring lessons from Jobs, Neumann, Holmes, Trump, and Musk—and provides practical rules for sustainable optimism in organizations and governance.